foodaylabs/fooday-docs/docs/09-deposit-and-withdraw.md

 >Make sure to add the FOOD token to your wallet to view the balance correctly.
 >**FOOD Contract Address:** `10x78b1aa5c9b37c52695c93448ad0c64560edb9c4d`

-6. Next, go to LlamaSwap and exchange your FOOD/FUSD for USDC.
+6. Next, go to LlamaSwap and exchange your FOOD for USDC.
 After entering the desired amount for exchange, remember to select a conversion path on the right.
+(When withdrawing FUSD, the system will automatically convert it to USDC.)

 :::note
 This action requires paying a Gas Fee — a small amount of matic.
 Refer to the detailed explanation at the bottom for more information.